 My buddy Bob and I were collecting in Lincoln Trail State Park, in Clark County, Illinois.
-Bob was merrily filling bags with Cantharellus lateritius, dreaming of a steak-and-chanterelle dinner, and I was on hands and knees photographing Marasmius siccus when ranger Mike Sanders pulled over--probably to make sure we weren't up to no good, though he was kind enough not to say so.
+Bob was merrily filling bags with Cantharellus lateritius, and I was on hands and knees photographing Marasmius siccus when ranger Mike Sanders pulled over--probably to make sure we weren't up to no good, though he was kind enough not to say so.
 Sometimes I forget what oddballs we must look like to people who don't spend their lives crawling around the woods for mushrooms!

 After a brief conversation in which Mr. Sanders must have decided we were more or less harmless, he mentioned a "great big mushroom" he had seen several years in a row.
 He took us down the road to see it, and our eyes nearly popped out of our heads!
 Bondarzewia berkeleyi is an amazing polypore that fruits at the bases of hardwoods in eastern North America--amazing not only in its size (one of the clusters we saw was nearly two feet wide!), but also in its spores, which are round and ornamented with spines (see illustration)--like the spores in Russula or Lactarius, and not at all like the smooth, elliptical or cylindrical spores of most polypores.
 Because of the spores, some taxonomists over the years have suggested there might be a relationship between Bondarzewia and the Russula/Lactarius family.
 Amazingly, recent genetic research has borne out this proposition; DNA testing has revealed Bondarzewia to belong in the Russulales!